Introduction of Socket

 Types of Socket

-There are following types of Socket exists in a network environment-
+There are following types of Sockets exist in a network environment-

-(A) On the basis of use of protocols in socket during communication, they are categorised into two parts –
+(A) Based on the use of protocols in the socket during communication, they are categorized into two parts –

 (a) Datagram Socket :

-• This socket uses UDP protocol during communication which is actually a connectionless method of transmission hence it is also called Connectionless socket/UDP Socket.
+• This socket uses UDP protocol during communication which is a connectionless method of transmission hence it is also called a Connectionless socket/UDP Socket.

 • In this socket, special configuration may be required to send data as broadcast way.
-In order to receive broadcast packets, a datagram socket may or may not be bound to a specific address due to connectionless feature.
+To receive broadcast packets, a datagram socket may or may not be bound to a specific address due to a connectionless feature.

 • UDP sockets are not identified by the remote address, but only by the local address, although each message has an associated remote address that can be retrieved from each datagram with the networking application programming interface (API).

-• Unlike TCP socket, UDP sockets do not have an established state, because it uses connectionless protocol.
+• Unlike TCP sockets, UDP sockets do not have an established state, because it uses the connectionless protocol.

 (b) Stream Socket :

-• This socket uses TCP protocol during communication which is actually a connection oriented method of transmission hence it is also called Connection Oriented socket/TCP Socket.
+• This socket uses TCP protocol during communication which is a connection-oriented method of transmission hence it is also called Connection Oriented socket/TCP Socket.

 • A stream socket provides a sequenced and unique flow of error-free data without record boundaries, with well-defined mechanisms for creating and destroying connections and reporting errors.